Pamela Anderson: Personal life

-Relationships
+Homes and family

+Anderson has two sons from her first marriage to Tommy Lee, Brandon Thomas (born in 1996) and Dylan Jagger (born in 1997).
+She became a naturalized citizen of the United States in 2004 while retaining her Canadian citizenship.
+After moving to California in 1989, Anderson felt that it was important to become an American citizen in order to vote and one day petition to bring her parents to the U.S. and care for them when they were older.

+Anderson purchased a beach home in Malibu, California for $1.8 million in 2001 and attempted to sell it in 2013 for $7.75 million, but later took it off the market.
+She previously lived in a mansion in Cassis, in the commune of Marseille, France.

+During the COVID-19 pandemic, her childhood home in Canada became her permanent residence, and she sold her Malibu home.
+As of 2024 she lives with her dogs in Ladysmith on Vancouver Island, British Columbia, and has a vegetable farm, Arcady.

+Marriages and relationships

 Anderson has been married five times.
 She married her first husband, Tommy Lee, drummer of Mötley Crüe, on February 19, 1995, after knowing him for only four days.
 They married on a beach, with Anderson in a white bikini and Lee in boardshorts.
-Anderson's mother did not know, and learned of the marriage from People magazine.
-During this time, she was known professionally as Pamela Anderson Lee.
-They have two sons together: Brandon Thomas (born June 5, 1996) and Dylan Jagger (born December 29, 1997).
-During their tumultuous marriage, Lee was sentenced to six months in the Los Angeles County Jail for spousal abuse after assaulting Anderson.
-The couple divorced in 1998.
+Lee was later sentenced to six months in the Los Angeles County Jail for spousal abuse after assaulting Anderson, and they divorced in 1998.
 A long custody dispute over their sons followed, and was finalized when they were granted joint custody in October 2002.
 In March 2002, Anderson publicly stated that she had contracted hepatitis C by sharing tattoo needles with Lee, and began writing a regular column for Jane magazine.
 In October 2003, Anderson jokingly said on Howard Stern's radio show that she did not expect to live more than 10 or 15 years, but this was taken seriously by many websites and tabloids.
 By 2015 Anderson had been cured of hepatitis C.